 Philosophically, the MH group favors using terms that are commonly accepted in the consumer mobile space, in preference to terms that are used only in the EHR space, because of the target user for these devices, who are consumers rather than clinicians.
 However, where terms are used differently in EHR vs consumer spaces, we should take note of that, and acknowledge the various uses.

-Even limiting ourselves to the consumer mobile space, there are multiple platforms – predominantly Apple (iOS), Google (Android), and Microsoft (Windows).
+Even limiting ourselves to the consumer mobile space, there are multiple platforms – predominantly Apple (iOS), and Google (Android).
+Microsoft Windows market share is much smaller.
 Each has different terms that are used in apps for their mobile devices.
 For an HL7 standard, we should seek terms that are generic and platform-neutral wherever possible, and map these generic terms to platform-specific terms.
 Note: the mapping cannot be made an exact 1:1.
 In some cases, the platform-specific term may be more precise (e.g., subtypes) than the generic term, but we don’t require a generic equivalent for every platform-specific term.
 In other cases, there may be substantial similarity of concepts across platforms, but not identical behavior, and certainly not identical appearance.

 The following table proposed suggested standardized (generic) terms in the left column, with mappings to three platforms in the middle three columns, and comments in the right column.
 The platform-specific definitions have been derived from web sources, with preference given to information from the creators of the platforms (Apple, Google, Microsoft).